 A radiology associate degree is the most common route to becoming a Radiologic Technologist, Ultrasound Technician, or Nuclear Medicine Technologist.
 An associate degree in radiology will provide you with a solid educational foundation in the fundamentals of radiology and will prepare you for certification.

-A radiology associates degree typically may take two years to complete and many can be accomplished without disruption to your current job.
+A radiology associate degree typically may take two years to complete and many can be accomplished without disruption to your current job.
 Most programs include classes such as anatomy, physiology, and medical terminology, then a series of core radiology courses consisting of patient positioning, radiology technology, radiation safety, and case studies.
 Almost all programs have a hands on component where you will get a chance to take the classroom knowledge and apply it to real situations in the field.
-Use the links below to request information from schools offering associates degrees in radiology.
+Use the links below to request information from schools offering associate degrees in radiology.

-Associates degrees in radiology may take approximately two years.
+Associate degrees in radiology may take approximately two years.

 Many schools prefer students who have taken math and science courses in high school; however, do not assume that you are not eligible if you have limited math and science education.

 Yes, almost all radiology programs offer on the job training or job shadowing with a radiologic technologist